KevinCoble/AIToolbox/README.md

 Playgrounds for Linear Regression, SVM, and Neural Networks are available.
 Now available in both macOS and iOS versions.

+####New iOS playgrounds - including a four-in-row game using alpha-beta search!

 ##  Manual

 I have started a [manual](Manual/AIToolbox.md) for the framework.
 It is a work-in-progress, but adds some useful explanation to pieces of the framework.
 All protocols, structures, and enumerations are well defined.
 Class descriptions are there, but not class variables and methods.